 Whether you’re thinking of taking your side hustle full-time or leaving a corporate job to strike out on your own, becoming a full-time freelancer is an exciting endeavor.
-But becoming your own boss is about more than setting your own hours and working from home.
+But becoming your boss is about more than setting your hours and working from home.
 It also means taking on a new set of responsibilities that your employer is no longer there to provide.
+Here’s how you can make the jump to freelancing easy!

 When you’re freelancing, managing your business’s finances is a new and possibly complex responsibility, especially if finance isn’t your thing.
 Billing and collecting money from clients, as well as managing the business’s expenses, is an important part of being a good business owner.
 In addition to the business’s finances, you now have additional personal financial responsibility, as there’s no employer to take taxes out of your pay.
 Are you disciplined enough to set aside money for your yearly income tax bill?
 If all of this sounds uncomfortable, setting up some systems for handling your finances, paying appropriate taxes, and invoicing and billing clients should be handled before you make the leap.